ManasMadan/invoice-c4gt-firebase/Readme.md

 npm install -g @ionic/cli
 ```

-- Setup a firebase project and add the firebase configuration in the `.env` file in the format given in the `sample.env`
+- Setup a firebase project and add the firebase configuration in the `.env` file in the format given in the `.env.example`

 - Serve the application: